harisushehu/Hausa-deep-sentiment-analysis/README.md

 ### Plotting
 - **plot.py:** Generates bar plots illustrating accuracy, precision, recall, and F1-scores for each of the proposed methods.

+## Datasets

+The datasets used in this research can be accessed in the following folders:

+- Translated Words: 'sentence_polarity'
+- Stop Words: 'stopwords'
+- Sentences: 'opinion_lexicon'

 ## Usage

 1. Clone the repository: